Yasi92/read-and-recommend/README.md

 [The Website In Action](https://read-and-recommend.herokuapp.com/)

 This is a book recommendation website that provides a shopping link for all books on the website as well as the book's detail and description.
 On this website, users can find a summary of their favorite book, refer to the online store, become a member and write a review about books, and most importantly, add their favorite books to the website.

 ## UX
 ---
-The effort has been put for this website to be as intuitive as possible.
+The effort has been put into this website to be as intuitive as possible.
+All pages on this website are responsive to desktop, iPad and, mobile screens.

 ### The business objectives of this website are: